Moonshot AI: Kimi

+On 16 July 2026, Moonshot released Kimi K3, the first open model to reach 2.8 trillion parameters.
+Its strong performance as the largest open weights model ever, and a frontier model rivalling top US models led to outlets dubbing it a "DeepSeek moment"; referring to the release of DeepSeek R1 in January 2025.
+Designed for long-horizon coding, knowledge work, and reasoning, model outperformed Claude Opus 4.8 max and GPT-5.5 high on benchmarks, losing out only to Claude Fable 5 and GPT-5.6 Sol, while offering prices comparable to the lower-performing model Claude Sonnet.
+On independent private long-horizon knowledge work evaluation, Kimi K3 reached an overall Elo of 1547, +732 points from Kimi K2.6 and behind only Claude Fable 5.
+K3 can optimize GPU kernels, produce research results on frontier physics, and edit video.
+Notably, K3 "edited its own teaser video from 56 source clips, handling clip selection, motion-matched cuts, frame-accurate beat synchronization, audio processing, and multiple rounds of revision".
+K3's Agent Swarm feature utilized up to 300 sub-agents.
+Under K3's custom license, hosters selling access to K3 as a service making over US$20 million annually must enter a commercial agreement with Moonshot with revenue sharing of up to 30%.

 Mooncake serving platform

 Mooncake is the platform that serves Moonshot's Kimi chatbot and processes 100 billion tokens daily.
 Moonshot was awarded the Erik Riedel Best Paper Award at the USENIX FAST conference for the paper detailing the architecture of Mooncake.

 Scaling Muon optimizer

 In the Moonshot and UCLA joint paper "Muon is Scalable for LLM Training", the researchers claim to have successfully scaled the Muon optimizer, which was previously known to have strong results in training small language models, to train a 16 billion parameter mixture of experts (MoE) large language model with 3 billion active parameters.
 The researchers indicate that Muon improves computational efficiency by a factor of 2 compared to the standard optimizer, AdamW, in training large models.
 The researchers have open sourced their Muon optimizer implementation and the pretrained and instruction-tuned checkpoints.

 Scaling reinforcement learning with LLMs

 In their technical report on the Kimi K1.5 model, Moonshot researchers outline their reinforcement learning methods, which they claim enabled the model to achieve state-of-the-art reasoning capabilities on par with OpenAI's o1 model.
 The researchers note that long context scaling and improved policy optimization methods were key, without relying on complex techniques like Monte Carlo tree search, value functions, and process reward models.